-- one stubble trial in the central marine clay region; - one stubble trial in the south east sandy soil region; - one ad hoc stubble trial in the central marine clay region- early sown (flowering trial).
+- one stubble trial in the central marine clay region; - one stubble trial in the south east sandy soil region: - one ad hoc stubble trial in the central marine clay region- early sown (flowering trial).
 Due to the late sowing date of the white mustard trials, it is not always possible to perform (usable) observations of flowering.
-For a reliable determination of the time of flowering, an earlysown flowering trial should be sown after a year in which there were no observations of flowering.
+For a reliable determination of the time of flowering, an early-sown flowering trial should be sown after a year in which there were no observations of flowering.
 In this trial, all A and N varieties of the Recommended Variety List are tested in addition to all new varieties.
-Depending on the reliability of the data set, the VCU Crop Working Group will decide whether to resow a flowering trial the following year, so that at least two reliable flowering observations of the varieties being trialled have been performed after three At least four successful trials (excluding flowering trials) are necessary for listing on the National List.
+Depending on the reliability of the data set, the VCU Crop Working Group will decide whether to resow a flowering trial the following year, so that at least two reliable flowering observations of the varieties being trialled have been performed after three years.
+At least four successful trials (excluding flowering trials) are necessary for listing on the National List.
 The plot size is 1.5 - 2 metres by net 9 metres.
 All trials are carried out in complete replicates.
-If there is a sufficient number of varieties to create sub-blocks, these replicates are split into subblocks of 5 or 6 plots.
+If there is a sufficient number of varieties to create sub-blocks, these replicates are split into sub-blocks of 5 or 6 plots.
 The varieties of each replicate should preferably be grown in one lane.
 In case replicates need to be split, varieties must not be removed from their original sub-block.
 2.3.
 Trial layout and husbandry The trials will be sown and husbanded as follows:

 Sowing date: Fodder radish sown as a stubble crop is sown from 20 July (until no later than 10 August).
 The latest sowing date for early sown trials on sandy soil is 1 August and for the trials on clay soil 10 August.
 If, due to force majeure, fodder radish is sown later, it must be irrigated.

 White mustard is sown in the 2nd half of August (if possible slightly earlier, but no later than 1 September).

 Preceding crop: Fallow land, except for trials on sandy soil.
-In consultation with the Technical Committee at Plantum, phacelia or short-lived grass may be planted as a preceding crop.
+In consultation with the Technical Committee at Plantum, facelia or short-lived grass may be planted as a preceding crop.

-10-20 cm.
-Row distance:
+Row distance: 10-20 cm.

-Seed rate Based on the thousand grain weight and germination power, the target plant population is 300 and 170 plants per m2 for white mustard and fodder radish, respectively; Fertilisation: Fodder radish gets a standard application of 50-60 kg N/ha and white mustard 40-50kg N/ha corrected for any effects of the preceding crop.
-In the trials of stubble crops no additional nitrogen is applied.
+Seed rate Based on the thousand grain weight and germination power, the target plant population is 300 and 170 plants per m2 for white mustard and fodder radish, respectively; Fertilisation: Standard application of 50-60 kg N/ha corrected for any effects of the preceding crop.
+In the trials of stubble crops, 25-30 kg N/ha must be applied after cutting to stimulate regrowth.

 Weeds: No weed control; the weeds must be suppressed by both species.
 Insects: Caterpillar damage may occur occasionally.
 If crop damage occurs, the executive organisation can treat the crops with insecticide.
 If necessary, Decis can be sprayed as a preventive measure against cabbage fly.
-Cutting: For stubble crop trials of fodder radish, the 9 m long fields are cut 5 m across the direction of sowing once to prevent seed formation in the earliest varieties.
+Cutting: For stubble crop trials, the 9 m long fields are cut 5 m across the direction of sowing once to prevent seed formation in the earliest varieties.
 Cutting takes place as soon as the earliest variety starts to show sign of seed formation.
 Cutting height 20 cm.
 In case of extreme seed formation, in consultation with the executive organisations, a decision may be made to cut the tops of the plants.

 End of trial: On sandy soil, the trial is left until 1 March to enable winter hardiness to be observed.
-On clay soil the trials ends in April, unless the trial host wants end the trial earlier.
+On clay soil, the trial can be ended in autumn after the last observation has been made.